hiowenluke/booms/README.md

 ### 2. Client: call like s1.say.hi()

-1\) Open a new tab in your teminal, then create "s1.js".
+1\) Open a new tab in your terminal, then create "s1.js".

 ```js
 const services = require('booms').initClient();